Faye Dunaway

 She portrayed Gov. Shaefer in Hallmark Channel mini-series Pandemic (2007).

-She had a recurring role as Ariana Kane in ABC action television series Alias (2002-2003).
+She had recurring role as Ariana Kane in ABC action television series Alias (2002-2003).

 Graduated from Leon High School in Tallahassee, Florida.